felixlu/awesome-stars/topics.md

 ## redux

+- [plankanban/planka](https://github.com/plankanban/planka) - The realtime kanban board for workgroups built with React and Redux.
 - [OneKeyHQ/app-monorepo](https://github.com/OneKeyHQ/app-monorepo) - Secure, open source and community driven crypto wallet runs on all platforms and trusted by millions.
 - [sshwsfc/xadmin](https://github.com/sshwsfc/xadmin) - Drop-in replacement of Django admin comes with lots of goodies, fully extensible with plugin support, pretty UI based on Twitter Bootstrap.
 - [markerikson/react-redux-links](https://github.com/markerikson/react-redux-links) - Curated tutorial and resource links I've collected on React, Redux, ES6, and more